CoderDojoBelgiumEeklo/ScratchProjects-Extensions/README.md

 A http-extension is only supported in scratch 2 offline editor.
 Via cloud variables in scratch online you can set up a similar multiplayer game, but you need a performant internet connection.

-This project uses the Scratch Multiplayer Server in node.js that is elaborated in  https://github.com/GlennGeenen/Scratch-Server
+This project uses the Scratch Multiplayer Server in node.js that is elaborated in  https://github.com/GlennGeenen/Scratch-Server.
-This project is started uses this Scratch-server to define a 'cloudserver' (I added host in the extension file to enable connecting to other computers!!!)
+This project used this Scratch-server to implement a 'cloudserver' (I added host in the extension file to enable connecting to other computers!!!)

 Start SERVER